Architecture

 MBR (Master Boot Record)

-The master boot record (MBR), also the partition sector, in
+The master boot record (MBR), also the

-The boot code contained within the ROM BIOS loads and executes the
+The boot code contained within the ROM BIOS loads

-knowing exactly where to start inside its partition.
+without knowing exactly where to start inside its partition.

 Partition Table